mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ondemand.md

 After login, the *Dashboard* will appear.
 The menu includes apps to manage files, submit jobs, monitor jobs, open a terminal session, or launch interactive apps.
 To end your session, click **Log Out** at the top right.

+For a more detailed guide on how to connect to onDemand while on campus or remote through a VPN, please watch this video: [how to connect to onDemand on campus](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EZJSocR675pNt5DUoyXCysgB850fa5Iefs0SexoFuS9Uag?e=DjXVIl).

 ### Off Campus

 Open OnDemand is available for remote work through Citrix.
 Please see the [remote access guide](remote-access.md) for details.

 To access Open OnDemand, point your Citrix web browser to <https://ondemand.rcc.mcw.edu>.

+For a more detailed guide on how to connect to onDemand off campus without a VPN, please watch this video: [how to connect to on demand off campus](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EfXDm8gXht9PvYueoig7SSgBCTEm7i6WT29zqZF7nM9oIQ?e=1vikFK).

 ## Command-line Terminal